 Every time I have a coaching session, my first priority is to create the right learning environment.
 To produce players who have great game understanding, I try to merge “street soccer’ elements in my methods.
 It can be difficult to carry out in one to one coaching, tough.
 But you need not be discouraged and just infuse more creativity in your coaching.

-When players only keep practising techniques then they will not know how to make the right decisions or when to use those techniques within the real games they play.
+When players only keep practicing techniques then they will not know how to make the right decisions or when to use those techniques within the real games they play.
 An example of what can turn a simple practice from being isolated to realistic is the simple cue of raising your hand so that the player has to look at which hand you are raising while dribbling.
 One way of accelerating the learning process is by testing both the player’s technique and decision-making.

 Practice Makes Permanent

 In Malcolm Gladwell’s book, he claims that through his 10,000-hour rule, anyone is capable of achieving greatness but it is going to take a tremendous amount of practice.
 The claims that he made are very clear in many of today’s sports stars such as tennis superstars the Williams sisters.
-They repeatedly practised and honed their tennis skills 5-6 times every week from a young age.
+They repeatedly practiced and honed their tennis skills 5-6 times every week from a young age.